TabStruct: Measuring Structural Fidelity of Tabular Data: Ethics Statement

 This paper proposes integrating structural fidelity as a core evaluation dimension alongside conventional metrics for assessing tabular data generators.
-Specifically, we introduce \textit{global utility}, a novel metric that evaluates the structural fidelity of synthetic tabular data without requiring access to the ground-truth causal structures.
-Furthermore, we present \textit{TabStruct}, a comprehensive benchmark for tabular data generation that spans a wide evaluation scope -- comprising 13 generators from nine distinct categories, evaluated on 29 datasets.
+Specifically, we introduce global utility, a novel metric that evaluates the structural fidelity of synthetic tabular data without requiring access to the ground-truth causal structures.
+Furthermore, we present TabStruct, a comprehensive benchmark for tabular data generation that spans a wide evaluation scope -- comprising 13 generators from nine distinct categories, evaluated on 29 datasets.
 Our benchmark results highlight that structural fidelity is an important yet previously underexplored evaluation dimension.
 It effectively captures whether generated data preserves the underlying causal structures present in real-world tabular datasets, serving as a valuable complement to existing evaluation dimensions.

-This is particularly critical for tabular modalities, where visual inspection of data authenticity is not feasible, unlike in text or image domains~\cite{zhao2023survey}.
+This is particularly critical for tabular modalities, where visual inspection of data authenticity is not feasible, unlike in text or image domains~\citep{van2024tabular, zhao2023survey}.
+By providing a unified benchmark that incorporates both conventional metrics and structural fidelity, TabStruct has the potential to foster more reliable and transparent development of generative models.
+This can benefit multiple domains that rely on tabular data, such as healthcare~\citep{jiangprotogate, bespalov2016failed, morford2011preclinical} and scientific research~\citep{margeloiutabebm}, where understanding the structural fidelity of generated data is crucial.

 The impact of our work extends to enabling broader machine learning applications in data-scarce domains.
-For instance, it can facilitate robust data analysis in clinical contexts where data collection is limited~\cite{margeloiutabebm, chawla2002smote, mclachlan2018aten}.
-Enhancing the fidelity of synthetic data may promote the adoption of more advanced machine learning approaches and, ultimately, contribute to improving healthcare quality~\cite{mclachlan2018aten, margeloiutabebm}.
+For instance, it can facilitate robust data analysis in clinical contexts where data collection is limited~\citep{margeloiutabebm, chawla2002smote, mclachlan2018aten}.
+Enhancing the fidelity of synthetic data may promote the adoption of more advanced machine learning approaches.
+TabStruct could further facilitate safer data sharing in privacy-sensitive contexts~\citep{jordon2018pate, hu2024sok, stoian2025survey, alami2020artificial, ciecierski2022artificial}, support reproducible research through synthetic benchmarks, and broaden access to machine learning capabilities in low-resource or data-scarce scenarios.